swaechter/angularj-universal/README.md

 ## Background

 With the introduction of Angular Universal, a solution for rendering Angular applications on the server side and sending them to the browser as 'already-bootstraped' application, Angular became more interesting for many developers that were using a Node.js environment.
-It solved the problems of SEO optimization, prerended page previews from Facebook and resource management (For more information see https://scotch.io/tutorials/server-side-rendering-in-angular-2-with-angular-universal).
-For traditional web developers in the Java enterprise environment with technologies like Spring Boot or Java EE, these technologies required the use of a separate Node.js server - a requirement that often just wasn't possible or not allowed (Skepticism against Node.js/JavaScript, technology fragmentation, more complicated setup etc.).
+It solved the problems of SEO optimization, prerended page previews from Facebook & others and resource management (For more information see https://scotch.io/tutorials/server-side-rendering-in-angular-2-with-angular-universal).
+For traditional web developers in the Java enterprise environment with technologies like Spring Boot or Java EE, these technologies required the use of a separate Node.js runtime in combination with a web framework like Express.js - requirements that often just weren't possible or not allowed (Two run times with two web sockets, technology fragmentation or just skepticism against Node.js/JavaScript in general etc.).

-The author of this project used the benefits and advantages of the Node.js environment and tried to make them accessible in a Java and JVM environment.
+The author of this project used the benefits and advantages of the Node.js environment and tried to make them accessible in a Java and JVM environment without a having a server framework like Express.js.
 In the end, he was able to integrate and embed a Node.js instance that is launched and handled by the Java application.
 This makes it possible to use all the Angular Universal features in Java without the costs of having a local Node.js instance (Everything is integrated in the Java application and also managed).
 This makes it possible integrate Angular 4+ with Angular Universal into a traditional Java web stack.

 ## Overview

 This repository is divided into several modules:

 * angularj-universal-renderer: Render SDK that provides the core functionality and allows a developer to implement an own render solution
-* angularj-universal-renderer-v8: Specific implementation that uses a Node.js/V8 engine for rendering
+* angularj-universal-renderer-v8: Specific render solution that uses a Node.js/V8 engine for rendering
-* angularj-universal-application: Traditional angular application and the required server files
+* angularj-universal-application: Traditional Angular application and the required server files
 * angularj-universal-webserver: Web server with Spring Boot that serves as an example

 ## Getting started

 ### Phase 0: Overview

-The process to create a new Java project, a new Angular application and combining everything together can be splitted up into three phases:
+The whole getting started process can be divided into three phases:

 1. Create a new Java application with Maven as build system
 2. Create a new Angular application inside the Java project